aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/copy-range/_index.md

 ## **Introduction**

-In Excel, you can select a range, copy the range, then paste it with specific options to the same worksheet, other worksheets or other files.
+In Excel, you can select a range, copy the range, then paste it with specific options to the same worksheet, other worksheets, or other files.

 ## **Copy Ranges Using Aspose.Cells for Node.js via C++**

-Aspose.Cells for Node.js via C++ provides some overload [Range.copy(Range, PasteOptions)](https://reference.aspose.com/cells/nodejs-cpp/range/#copy-range-pasteoptions-) methods to copy the range.
-And [Range.copyStyle(Range)](https://reference.aspose.com/cells/nodejs-cpp/range/#copyStyle-range-) only the copy style of the range; [Range.copyData(Range)](https://reference.aspose.com/cells/nodejs-cpp/range/#copyData-range-) only the copy value of the range.
+Aspose.Cells for Node.js via C++ provides overloaded `Range.copy(Range, PasteOptions)` methods to copy a range. `Range.copyStyle(Range)` copies only the style of the range; `Range.copyData(Range)` copies only the values of the range.

 ## **Copy Range**

-Creating two ranges: the source range, the target range, then copying the source range to the target range with the `Range.copy` method.
+Create two ranges: the source range and the target range, then copy the source range to the target range with the `Range.copy` method.

 See the following code: